-This appointment was referred to me/us by [Referring Entity and connection to insolvent Entity/Insolvent Debtor including an explanation of the nature of Appointments or Engagements that the Referring Entity has previously referred to the Member].
+This Aappointment was referred to me/us by [firm/organisation of referrerReferring Entity and connection to insolvent Entity/Insolvent DebtorInsolvent including an explanation of the nature of Appointments or Engagements that the Referring Entity has previously referred to the Member.].
 I/We believe that this referral does not result in a conflict of interest or duty because:

-- [Explain here why, in your opinion, the referral does not result in a conflict of interest or duty]. - [Include a declaration that there is no expectation, agreement or understanding between the Member and Referring Entity regarding the conduct of the Administration].
+[Explain here why, in your opinion, the referral does not result in a conflict of interest or duty].

+[Include a declaration that there is no expectation, agreement or understanding between the Member and Referring Entity regarding the conduct of the Administration].

-I had/We have [include details of number of meetings, who they were with (director(s) of the insolvent Entity/Insolvent Debtor/advisors) and the period of time] for the purposes of:
+I/We had/have [include details of number of meetings, who they were with (director(s) of the insolvent Entity/Insolvent Debtor/advisors) and the period of time] for the purposes of:

-[Explain relevant issues discussed having regards to Section 4 of this Standard in respect of Preappointment Advice].
+[Explain relevant issues discussed having regards to the limitations imposed in paragraphs 4.1920 to 4.212 of this Standard in respect of pre-appointment advice].

-I/We received [amount of Professional Fees received] for this advice.
+I/We received [amount of Professional fFees received] for this advice.